wavesplatform/docs.wavesplatform/docs/en/ride/variables/readme.md

 # Variables

-All variables in RIDE are _immutable_.
+All variables in Ride are _immutable_.
 After definition, the value of the variable does not change.

 Definition and simultaneous initialization of the variable are performed with the help of the `let` [operator](/en/ride/operators).